Ontario Highway 404: Construction begins

 The freeway was separated by a grass median with a steel box beam acting as a barrier between the lanes.
 Construction north of Toronto proceeded quickly, with the contract for the section from Steeles to Highway 7 being awarded in 1976 and the section opening on November 10, 1978.

 The next extension, to Stouffville Road (then known as the Gormley Side Road), was opened ceremoniously on December 9, 1980 by minister James Snow;

 the segment north of Highway 7 was four lanes wide.

-The section of Highway 404 north of Stouffville Road was the subject of considerable controversy when work began to clear the route on May 15, 1981 before the completion of an environmental impact assessment.
-The Ministry of Transportation and Communications was charged with violating the newly enacted Environmental Assessment Act, which it contested came into effect after construction of the extension had begun.
+The section of Highway 404 north of Stouffville Road was the subject of considerable controversy when work began to clear the route on May 15, 1981, before the completion of an environmental impact assessment.
+The Ministry of Transportation and Communications was charged with violating the newly-enacted Environmental Assessment Act, which it contested came into effect after construction of the extension had begun.

 Minister James Snow was charged with violating the act, and called upon to resign.
-The Minister did not resign, but paid a C$3,500 fine.
+He did not resign but paid a C$3,500 fine.
 Despite the issues surrounding it, the extension between Stouffville Road and Bloomington Road was opened ceremoniously on the morning of August 10, 1982.

+As originally built by Metro, the Sheppard Avenue interchange with the parkway was originally a Parclo AB2, and Fairview Mall Drive then ran only east-west directly north of the shopping centre and also had its own on/off-ramps from the southbound lanes of Highway 404.
+In the 1980s the province removed the separate sets of Fairview Mall Drive and Sheppard Avenue ramps in favour of an on/off-ramp that fed directly to the shopping centre and an extension of Fairview Mall Drive whose eastbound lanes run south to meet with Sheppard Avenue.

 Construction on the segment north of Bloomington to Aurora Sideroad was already in progress by this point.
 It was opened to traffic in late September 1985.
 16th Avenue, which had been widened from two to four lanes during the mid-1980s, received ramps connecting to the freeway south of that existing underpass.

+Extension to Newmarket

 Construction on the 6.5 km section from Wellington Street to Davis Drive began in early 1986, and the section opened to traffic on October 24, 1989 at 8:30 am.
 This final segment cost $22.1 million, ending the continuous construction program undertaken since 1973 at a cost of $83.3 million.